Learning to Align: Addressing Character Frequency Distribution Shifts in Handwritten Text Recognition: Experiments

 \textbf{Synthetic Dataset} (HTR): To evaluate \texttt{FADA} under controlled conditions, we generated a synthetic Greek dataset with deliberately induced shifts in character frequency distributions.
 Using predefined prompts and topics, we synthesized text with four different LLMs (GPT-4 \cite{gpt4}, Llama-3.1 \cite{grattafiori2024llama3herdmodels}, Gemini \cite{gemini}, and Claude-3.5 \cite{claude2024}) each producing outputs with distinct statistical properties, effectively simulating four separate ``centuries.''
-Images were rendered using an open-source handwritten text generator.\footnote{ \url{https://github.com/Belval/TextRecognitionDataGenerator}} More details about the dataset creation are provided in the Appendix.
+A total of 1,690 text segments were carefully curated and rendered as images using an open-source handwritten text generator.\footnote{ \url{https://github.com/Belval/TextRecognitionDataGenerator}} More details about the dataset creation are provided in Appendix~\ref{sec:appendix-synth}.

 \textbf{\texttt{EdAcc} Dataset} (ASR): \texttt{EdAcc} \cite{sanabria23edacc} is an ASR dataset containing 40 hours of transcribed speech from speakers with diverse linguistic backgrounds and English accents.
 We selected the four most represented categories; US English, Southern British English, Irish English, and Indian English, resulting in 2,756 samples.
-More details about the inter-group character distribution shifts and correlation scores for each dataset are provided in the Appendix.
+More details about the inter-group character distribution shifts and correlation scores are provided in Appendix~\ref{sec:appendix-edacc}.